 [Editor's Note]: This discussion is not in reference to the inevitable itchiness of fresh and healing tattoos.
-Itching is a natural part of a tattoo’s healing process, and occurs within one to two weeks of getting tattooed.
-Once a tattoo is fully healed, it should not become itchy again.
+Itching is a natural part of a tattoo’s healing process, and often occurs within one to two weeks of getting tattooed.
+Once a tattoo is fully healed, it likely should not become itchy again.

 I started getting inked the day I turned eighteen, and have acquired pieces from at least a dozen artists over the years.
 Throughout my tattoo journey, I’ve made sure to only go to artists who use high quality, organic ink.
 But despite my focus on doing something innately unnatural with as natural of ingredients as possible, I’ve had as many issues with the red ink in two of my colorful tattoos as many other tattooed people experience.
 Meaning I’ve encountered bumps, rashes, slow healing speed, and general itchiness in the red—and only in the red—parts of my body art.
 As a person who luckily has no allergies to anything else in the world, this has always surprised me.

 In this vein, the allergenic potential for red ink in tattoos is also considered more severe than for other tattoo ink colors (though any color of tattoo ink may possibly cause allergic reaction, just like any food dye can).
 Because red pigment has great staying power (think of how red hair dye is harder to fully remove than other colors), it tends to be used heavily in tattoo work.
 Not only are tattoos with red ink more likely to be itchy long term, allergies to red ink are typically more severe than allergies to other colors.
-MD Edge notes that “allergic contact dermatitis is the most common hypersensitivity reaction to tattoo ink, with red pigments representing the most common cause of tattoo-related allergic contact dermatitis.”
+A 2018 study notes that “allergic contact dermatitis is the most common hypersensitivity reaction to tattoo ink, with red pigments representing the most common cause of tattoo-related allergic contact dermatitis.”

-Now that you know the red ink in your tattoos is prone to itchiness (and worse!), and that reactions to it are likely caused by the heavy metals and/or reactive compounds in red ink, which can be coupled to cause elevated allergies to those metals, what can you do?
+Now that you know the red ink in your tattoos is prone to itchiness (and worse!), and that reactions to it may be caused by the heavy metals and/or reactive compounds in red ink, which can be coupled to cause elevated allergies to those metals, what can you do?
 Here are a few ideas, beyond the obvious suggestions of avoiding red colors in your future body art pieces and making sure to keep your tattoos meticulously clean and moist throughout the healing process.

 Scratchy fabrics can aggravate your tattoos; I discovered this when I got a mostly-red tattoo just above my ankle in the winter and made the mistake of wearing woolen socks.
 My tattoo exploded into a mess of itchy red bumps within hours, and even with assorted anti-itch creams took about a week to stop being painful.

-Few people are allergic to wool, but that’s a possibility as well.
+Few people are truly allergic to wool, but that’s a small possibility as well.
 If you do have a wool allergy, you probably are also sensitive to lanolin, a sheep derivative found in lotions, so it’d be wise to not use those at all, let alone on your tattoos (which otherwise benefit from moisturizing).

 Bentonite Clay Masks